 - 1 Tbsp chopped fresh parsley

-5 Once the sauce has simmered for 15 minutes, adjust seasonings.
+5 Adjust seasonings and add the pasta: Once the sauce has simmered for 15 minutes, adjust seasonings.
 Add salt and pepper to taste.
 Add a little more sugar if the sauce is too acidic.
 Add more tomato sauce if the sauce is a little dry.
 Stir in the cooked penne pasta.
 Sprinkle with chopped parsley.
 Serve immediately.